 Diagnosis & Treatment of Heart Valve Disease

 At NYU Langone’s Heart Valve Center, you receive personalized care based on your individual needs.
-Our team is made up of doctors who specialize in different types of valve repair and replacement techniques, which means you receive the treatment that is best suited to your individual medical condition.
+Our team includes doctors who specialize in different types of valve repair and replacement techniques, which means you receive the treatment that is best suited to your individual medical condition.

 To learn more about the care experience at the Heart Valve Center, read our patient stories.